Discount Camping RV Clubs in 2021

 However, It never showed up in the chat.
 Then I asked about the money-back guarantee.

 Next, I asked if she got the message about the corporate office.
 She never answered.

-After a bit, I asked for another phone number.
+After waiting patiently for a bit, I asked for another phone number.
 Nothing.

 I took the second (below) screenshot at 12:49 to show you that I basically got hung up on in the chat.
 She never replied to me again.

 It just disappeared and showed this:

 Therefore, I never got my other questions answered.
 The agent clearly didn't want to speak with me.
 Maybe she gets a commission if she makes a sale, and there would be no sale from moi?